Jarren Duran: Minor leagues

+2021: MLB Debut

 The Red Sox invited Duran to their spring training for the second consecutive season in 2021; he subsequently started the season with the Triple-A Worcester Red Sox.

 On July 16, he was selected to Boston's 40-man roster.
 He made his MLB debut the following day, starting in center field against the New York Yankees.
 In his first at-bat, he collected a hit off of Gerrit Cole and came around to score two batters later.
 He hit his first major-league home run on July 19 against Ross Stripling of the Toronto Blue Jays.
 Duran was placed on the COVID-19 related injured list on August 6, and returned to the lineup two days later.
 On August 24, Duran was optioned back to Triple-A, having batted .221 with 33 strikeouts in 89 plate appearances with Boston.
 He was recalled to Boston two days later, when Hunter Renfroe was placed on the bereavement list.
 On September 3, Duran was placed on the COVID-related list.
 He was activated on September 23 and optioned to Worcester.
 Overall with Boston during the regular season, Duran appeared in 33 games, batting .215 with two home runs and 10 RBIs.
 He also made 60 appearances for Worcester, batting .258 with 16 home runs and 36 RBIs.

+2022

 Duran started the 2022 season in Triple-A with Worcester.
 He was ranked 84th in the list of baseball's top 100 prospects by Baseball America.
 Duran was with Boston for the game of May 6, while Kiké Hernández was on the COVID-related injured list.
 He was also briefly with Boston in early June, while Jackie Bradley Jr. was on the paternity list.
 He was again recalled in mid-June when Christian Arroyo was placed on the COVID-related list.
 Duran remained with Boston until being placed on the restricted list in late June when the team traveled to Toronto, due to his vaccination status.
 On July 22, he once again fell victim to Toronto, this time in center field at Fenway Park where he lost track of a fly ball and apparently gave up on the play, resulting in Raimel Tapia of the Blue Jays scoring an inside-the-park grand slam; the Red Sox lost the game, 28–5, setting a Blue Jays record for the largest margin of victory.
 Duran was optioned back to Worcester on August 27, when Trevor Story was activated from the injured list.
 Duran was later recalled by the Red Sox for one game in Toronto, on September 30, having been vaccinated since the June series.
 Overall for the season, Duran played in 58 major-league games, batting .221 with 3 home runs and 17 RBIs, and 68 minor-league games, batting .283 with 10 home runs and 38 RBIs.